Yeovil

-Yeovil (/ˈjoʊvɪl/) is a town and civil parish in Somerset, England.
-It is close to Somerset's southern border with Dorset, 126 mi west of London, 42 mi south of Bristol, 6 mi west of Sherborne and 28 mi east of Taunton.
-The population of the built-up area – which includes the outlying areas of the town in the parishes of West Coker, Brympton and Yeovil Without – was 50,176 at the 2021 census.
+Yeovil (/ˈjoʊvɪl/ YOH-vil) is a town and civil parish in Somerset, England.
+It is close to the county's southern border with Dorset, 126 mi west of London, 42 mi south of Bristol, 6 mi west of Sherborne and 28 mi east of Taunton.
+At the 2021 census, the parish had a population of 31,633, and the built-up area, which extends into the neighbouring parishes of Brympton, West Coker, and Yeovil Without, had a population of 50,170.

-The aircraft and defence industries which developed in the 20th century made it a target for bombing in the Second World War; they are still major employers.
+The aircraft and defence industries, which developed in the 20th century, made it a target for German bombing in the Second World War; they are still major employers.
 Yeovil Country Park, which includes Ninesprings, is one of several open spaces with educational, cultural and sporting facilities.
 Religious sites include the 14th-century Church of St John the Baptist.
 The town is on the A30 and A37 roads and has two railway stations.